+78. Id. at 16.

+- 79. Id.

+- 80. Id. at 17.

-^{81.} Ohio Letter of Findings, supra note 74, at 18.
+- 81. Ohio Letter of Findings, supra note 74, at 18.

+- 82. Id.

+- 83. Id.

-^{84.} Civil Rights Act of 1964, 42 U.S.C. § 2000a.
+- 84. Civil Rights Act of 1964, 42 U.S.C. § 2000a.

-^{85.} Ohio Letter of Findings, supra note 74, at 18-19.
+- 85. Ohio Letter of Findings, supra note 74, at 18-19.

+- 86. Id.

-^{87.} See id. at 54, 58.
+- 87. See id. at 54, 58.

-^{88.} Id. at 55-56.
+88. Id. at 55-56.
 HHS found that agency had repeated its violation of title VI when it made similar inquiries of other white prospective adoptive parents, including Chad and Ruth Lamm of rural Easton, Illinois stating:

-inquiry relating to race must be supported by exceptional facts suggesting that a particular child has a peculiar and compelling need for a same-race placement.
-89 Under this approach, for instance, it might be permissible to consider race in placing an older teenager who was adamant in resisting placement with white parents; but broader assumptions about the benefits to children of interacting with adults who share the child's racial background are impermissible.
-90
+HCDHS employed race-based criteria in evaluating the Lamms as prospective adoptive parents for Leah.
+HCDHS sought out information about how much inquiry relating to race must be supported by exceptional facts suggesting that a particular child has a peculiar and compelling need for a same-race placement.89 Under this approach, for instance, it might be permissible to consider race in placing an older teenager who was adamant in resisting placement with white parents; but broader assumptions about the benefits to children of interacting with adults who share the child's racial background are impermissible.90

-In a separate Penalty Letter, HHS ultimately fined Ohio \$1.8 million for its repeated transgressions.
-In practical terms, the amount of this penalty may be as significant as the legal reasoning that underlies it.
-As Elizabeth Bartholet rightly points out, HHS's willingness to impose-for the first time-such a severe financial penalty "raises the stakes in a way that agency directors and agency workers will not be able to ignore."
-In the second of the second of
+In a separate Penalty Letter, HHS ultimately fined Ohio \$1.8 million for its repeated transgressions.91 In practical terms, the amount of this penalty may be as significant as the legal reasoning that underlies it.
+As Elizabeth Bartholet rightly points out, HHS's willingness to impose-for the first time-such a severe financial penalty "raises the stakes in a way that agency directors and agency workers will not be able to ignore."92

-HHS underscored its newly aggressive commitment to prohibiting race-matching in a second enforcement action against South Carolina in 2005.
-As in the Ohio enforcement action, the Department found that the State's routine practice of subjecting "families who were willing to adopt transracially... to an extra layer of scrutiny to assess their ability to adopt transracially" violated both MEPA and title VI.
-HHS opined that "assessing the race and ethnicity of the parents' friends, the race and ethnicity of the members of the parents' church, the race and ethnicity of the parents' neighbors, and the racial and ethnic make-up of nearby schools," and generally "forc[ing] the prospective parent to defend their ability to nurture a child of a different race or ethnicity," was illegal.
-So, too, was asking prospective transracial adoptive parents whether their contact the Lamms had with the African American community and whether there were African American teachers or students in the local school system . . .
+HHS underscored its newly aggressive commitment to prohibiting racematching in a second enforcement action against South Carolina in 2005.93 As in the Ohio enforcement action, the Department found that the State's routine practice of subjecting "families who were willing to adopt transracially... to an extra layer of scrutiny to assess their ability to adopt transracially" violated both MEPA and title VI.94 HHS opined that "assessing the race and ethnicity of the parents' friends, the race and ethnicity of the parents' reighbors, and the racial and ethnic make-up of nearby schools," and generally "forc[ing] the prospective parent to defend their ability to nurture a child of a different race or ethnicity," was illegal.95 So, too, was asking prospective transracial adoptive parents whether their contact the Lamms had with the African American community and whether there were African American teachers or students in the local school system...
 HCDHS based its need for race-based inquiries solely on the fact that Leah was of a different race than the Lamms.